 Abarim Publications' online Biblical Hebrew Dictionary

-But the derivatives of this verb occur much more frequent:
+But the derivatives of this verb occur much more frequently:

 - The masculine nouns ארי ('ari) and אריה ('aryeh) both mean lion.
 According to HAW Theological Wordbook of the Old Testament 'these are two of seven words which are translated lion in the Old Testament.
 There is no demonstrable difference between the two.'
 Lions feature in the Bible as the proverbial ferocious animal (Judges 14:5, 1 Samuel 17:34, Proverbs 22:13), as metaphor for the destructive power of God (Isaiah 38:13, Lamentations 3:10), or enemies (Jeremiah 49:19, Joel 1:6, also see 1 Peter 5:8).
 Still, linguistically spoken, the Biblical lion is a creature that gathers.
 In the Bible, a lion is predominantly a gatherer of food to eat.